dhirajmahato/Data_Engineering_module/README.md

 # Data_Engineering_module
-Data Pipeline , ETL and other implementations
+Data Pipeline, ETL and other implementations

+Data Processing
+1. Online Transactions Processing
+2. Online Analytics Processing

 # Data Pipeline
 - describe a workflow consisting of one or more tasks that ingest, move, and transform raw data from one or more sources to a destination.